 A standing meeting is any meeting that repeats on a predictable basis and creates an ongoing obligation on participant's calendars.
 For example, you may have a standing meeting with your boss every Tuesday at 2pm.
 A standing meeting should not be confused with stand-up meetings, in which everyone remains standing throughout the meeting.

-Stop, Start, Continue is an exercise used in action review meetings to look at lessons learned.
+Stop, Start, Continue is an exercise used to evaluate a group's activities and make decisions about which ones to prioritize going forward.
 Steps include:Step 1: Setup

 A status update is a regularly scheduled meeting, typically about a project, to exchange information.
 They can be held at various times during the project with different stakeholders.